University Policy: 05-005 Responsible Employees and Reporting Incidents of Sexual Misconduct or Discrimination

 4. Definitions

 4.3.
-Responsible employee: University employees who have the duty to report incidents of sexual misconduct or discrimination.
-Most OSU employees are responsible employees unless otherwise specified in this policy.
+Responsible employee: University employees who have the duty to report all known details of actual or suspected sexual misconduct, discrimination, discriminatory harassment, or retaliation to EOA.
+Most OSU employees are responsible employees unless specified as exempt in this policy.

 5. Responsibilities & Procedures